St Denys

 The church was devastated by fire in 1985, with only the tower and walls surviving, but has been completely rebuilt.
 Dedicated to St Denys the patron saint of Paris, some believe this name comes from the Cornish ‘dinas’ for hill fort.
 The church is Grade II* listed.

 St Dennis sits high above Goss Moor and there are impressive views from every direction.
 The tower of the church is 14th century, the only part of the building dating to this time.
-It houses a peal of eight bells, the tenor bell weighing in at over 600 cwt.
-The oldest bell in the peal dates from 1430.
+It houses a peal of eight bells.
+The oldest bell in the peal is the 6th, which ‘Doves Guide to Church Bells’ suggests was cast around 1456 by William Chamberlain.
+The whole installation was overhauled by Taylors in 2024.

 Either side of the internal entrance to the tower are a stone carved angel and a bishop both of which date to the 14th century.